 Though the employees are paid for the work they perform, but for their enrichment and welfare, it is the employers who must take a few measures.
 These must not be necessarily monetary gains but few extra facilities for the improvement and comfort of the employees.
 Now as the organization differs from one another, so does the welfare activities will.
 Mentioned below are a few common welfare measures for workers,

 - Fixed Workhours

 - Adequate or sufficient wages

 - Preventing any kind of accidents

-- Taking proper safety measures
+- Taking proper health and safety measures

 - Avoiding overcrowding of workspace

 - Fire protection

 - Proper lighting and ventilation